 A: “Obtaining or retaining business” has been interpreted broadly to cover nearly any business purpose.
 If money is paid to win or to keep a contract, that is obviously “obtaining or retaining business.”
 But the FCPA also considers other actions to be “obtaining or retaining business,” such as paying money so that a permit will be issued, goods will be cleared through customs, or taxes will be reduced.

 Payments made for the purpose of obtaining or retaining business must be made “corruptly” (with intent to wrongfully influence) to fall under the FCPA’s authority.
 In other words, the person providing the “thing of value” to the foreign official must do so with the intention of receiving a benefit from the foreign official’s misuse of his or her position.

 Q: What does “anything of value” mean?

 A: A cash payment, although sufficient, is not necessary to trigger the FCPA.
-The statute covers any benefit that is corruptly provided to a foreign official, including travel perks (such as upgraded airfare or hotels, or side trips provided in connection with a legitimate business purpose), gifts, or even charitable contributions.
-Payments are often disguised as “consulting fees” or “commissions,” but regardless of how they are characterized, or whether they are paid by a third party on your behalf, these types of payments are unlawful if they are made with the intention of influencing the foreign official.
+The statute covers any benefit that is corruptly provided to a foreign official, including travel perks (such as upgraded airfare or hotels, or side trips provided in connection with a legitimate business purpose), gifts, hiring of an official's relatives, or even charitable contributions.
+Moreover, even if payments are made by a third party (such as a freight forwarded or in-country agent), if they are made on your behalf, you can be prosecuted.
+Improper payments are often disguised as “consulting fees” or “commissions,” but regardless of how they are characterized, these types of payments are unlawful if they are made with the intention of influencing the foreign official.